dsayers/virtual-agent-app/README.md

 Use an existing one or create an account for [IBM® Bluemix™] (https://apps.admin.ibmcloud.com/manage/trial/bluemix.html?cm_mmc=WatsonDeveloperCloud-_-LandingSiteGetStarted-_-x-_-CreateAnAccountOnBluemixCLI).
 Your account must have available space for at least 1 app.

 ##### Node
 Install [**Node 6.x or higher**] (https://nodejs.org/en/) if you don't already have it.
-You will use this when configuring the demo to point to your own WVA and Slack channel.
+You will use this when you are preparing your app for the push to Bluemix.

 ##### Cloud Foundry Command Line Interface
 Install [**Cloud Foundry CLI**] (https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) if you don't already have it.
 You will use this to push your configured demo to Bluemix.